Yangju City Set to Solidify Its Status as the Central City of Northern Gyeonggi in 2026

 Major Transformation in Livelihood, Economy, and Education Expected in the 2026 Byeongo Year

 Ranked First Nationwide in Residential Competitiveness...
-A Miracle Achieved Together with 300,000 Citizens
+A Mira

-Kang Suhyun, Mayor of Yangju City, expressed her ambition to solidify Yangju's position as the central city of northern Gyeonggi Province in the upcoming 2026 Byeongo Year, pledging to concentrate the city's administrative capabilities on creating a residential environment where citizens can enjoy true happiness.
+Kang Suhyun, Mayor of Yangju City, expressed her ambition to solidify Yangju's position as the central city of northern Gyeonggi Province in the upcoming 2026 Byeongo Year, pledging to focus the city's administrative capabilities on creating a residential environment where citizens can enjoy happiness.

-Mayor Kang Suhyun also shared, "In the New Year of 2026, just like the passionate red horse charging toward its goal, I will listen attentively to the voices of our citizens and pursue field-oriented administration.
-I am determined to make this a decisive year in which Yangju rises to become not only the leading city in northern Gyeonggi Province but also the most livable city in all of Korea."
+Mayor Kang Suhyun stated, "In the new year of 2026, like a passionate red horse running toward its goal, I will listen closely to the voices of our citizens and implement field-oriented administration.
+I am determined to make this a decisive year in which Yangju rises to become not only the best city to live in northern Gyeonggi Province, but also in all of Korea."

-In closing, Mayor Kang added, "In the Byeongo Year, I sincerely wish for health and happiness to fill every household, and for all your aspirations to be fulfilled in the coming year."
+In conclusion, Mayor Kang added, "In the Byeongo New Year, I wish for health and happiness to fill every household, and for all your aspirations to be fulfilled."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.